jimmy706/junedang-blog-pages/docs/monorepo-the-solution-to-microfrontend-development-challenges-24jh.md

+# Monorepo: The Solution to Microfrontend Development Challenges

 As technology advances and businesses become increasingly complex, front-end applications built from a single, monolithic resource are struggling to keep up with the growing demands of both businesses and customers.

 This arises many issues since all front-end code is bundled into a single application, making it difficult to scale, maintain, and deploy.
 It also becomes challenging to implement changes or add new features to the application since all developers need to work on the same codebase.